PitiRR/JobRecommender/README.md

 # JobRecommender

-End-to-end data ETL pipeline that extracts available jobs, and recommends best-fitting ones with a recommender System
+End-to-end data ETL pipeline that extracts available jobs, and recommends best-fitting ones with a Linear Regression scoring system.

-Status: WIP
+Status: WIP - collecting data for training

 ## About

 ### Scope and impact

-JobRecommender is a job aggreggator that extracts postings from online boards using an ETL pipeline, stores the data in Clickhouse data warehouse, where you can perform analytics.
-Find most fitting and personalized job offers ranked using an ML content-based Recommender System algorithm.
+JobRecommender is a job aggreggator that extracts postings from online boards using Selenium, transforms the data with custom logic facilitated by Pandas, stores the data in Postgresql - in one word, an ETL pipeline.

+Find most fitting and personalized job offers ranked using ML!

-This project runs on-prem with Docker.
+This project runs with Docker.

 ### Deliverables

-- Onprem (Docker).
+- Runs on Docker.
 - Batch ingestion (daily) ETL pipeline.
 - Database to retain historical data.
 - Machine learning model for recommendations.
-- Dashboards for insights.
 - Tech Stack:
   - Terraform and Docker for infra and deployment,
-  - Python 3.9,
+  - Python 3.*,
   - pandas for transformation and cleaning,
   - Airflow for orchestration,
   - Postgresql for data storage,
-  - dbt for downstream in-place transformations,
-  - Numpy, Scikit-learn, Tensorflow for ML
+  - Numpy, Scikit-learn, or Tensorflow for ML
-  - Apache Superset.

 ## Getting Started